-Still, and as always, we recommend early socialization and obedience training with your Whippet Terrier mix to ensure he is a happy, healthy, well-rounded dog who can go with you everywhere without worry.
+Early socialization and obedience training will help ensure he is a happy, healthy, well-rounded dog.
+One who can go with you everywhere without worry.

 One thing you should keep in mind, however, is that the Whippet especially is extremely fast.
 Since you are dealing with a crossbreed that has Whippet parentage, you should have a safely enclosed backyard with a fence that is at least five feet tall.

 Whippets are known for jumping and running, and your Whippet Terrier mix’s high prey drive could mean he will take off at rocket speed after anything smaller than him that moves.

 Potential Health Problems

 In general this mix is going to be fairly healthy, as most Terriers and the Whippet have good structure and a high level of physical fitness.

 The Whippet, with his lifespan of 12-15 years, is most prone to cancer, epilepsy and autoimmune hemolytic anemia.
 They can also have eye problems that could lead to blindness such as cataracts, as well as heart diseases, diarrhea from stress or food intolerance.

 Whippets are also more sensitive to extreme weather conditions because of their lower body weight and short coats.
 For this reason, they are not meant to be outdoor dogs.
 They are also more susceptible to problems with anesthetics.

 The Terrier group’s lifespan can range from 8-17 years, depending on which type of Terrier you are dealing with.
 Some of the most common health issues in Terriers are patellar luxation, intervertebral disk disease, pancreatitis, and ectropion.